 Context can use whatever methods from

 Context‘s API they need.
-And why not?
-If framework provides such an easy way to access resources and services, why wouldn’t framework’s users leverage it in order to quickly write their own code?
+At the end of a day, if framework provides such an easy way to access resources and services, why wouldn’t framework’s users leverage it in order to quickly write their own code?

 The problem is that by leveraging multiple